itz-me-zappex/flux/README.md

 ##### What about Wayland support?
 - That is impossible, there is no any unified way to read window focus events and extract PIDs from windows on Wayland.

+##### Why did you write it on Bash?
+- That is (scripting) language I know pretty good, despite a fact that Bash as all interpretators works slower than compilable languages, it still fits my needs almost perfectly.